 You can now view and test the new digital resources directory and help us make it as good as it can be!

-Over the past few months we have been working on a new tool to replace the A-Z of e-resources.
-It’s called the digital resources directory, and it is now live on the website so you can preview and test it:
+Over the past few months we have developed the digital resources directory, a new tool to replace the A-Z of e-resources.

-The digital resources directory will be a complete list of all the library databases we subscribe to, and some free Open Access resources that are highly recommended by our librarians.
+The directory also lists some free Open Access resources that are highly recommended by our librarians.
 It excludes most individual journal and e-book titles.

-You can filter the list by subject, by resource type, and by whether you need a Kent IT account or it’s Open Access, which we hope will be useful for visitors and alumni.
+You can also filter by resource type and by whether you need a Kent IT account or it’s Open Access, which we hope will be useful for visitors and alumni.